datatrail-jhu/00_intro/scripts/09_datacamp_script.md

 This will bring you to the course page for 'Introduction to R.' Here you will click 'Start Course For Free.'

 This will open up the DataCamp course.
 This layout will be used throughout the course and should look somewhat familiar.
-It is similar to RStudio Cloud in that you have a place where you will write your code (SCRIPT.R) and a place where that code will run (R CONSOLE).
+It is similar to RStudio Cloud in that you have a place where you will write your code called SCRIPT dot R and a place where that code will run called the R CONSOLE.
 However, DataCamp is different in that it has lessons and exercises to help teach you how to code in the programming language R. The information you need to learn will always be on the left side of the DataCamp window.
 At the top there will be an 'EXERCISE.'
 The text in here will explain what you need to know to complete the lesson.

 Below the 'EXERCISE' is the 'INSTRUCTIONS' section.
 This window will include the specific instructions for what you will need to do before continuing on to the next part of the course.